Learning Implicitly with Noisy Data in Linear Arithmetic: Empirical Analysis

-\section{Empirical analysis}
+\section{Empirical Analysis}

 Implicit learning in PAC-Semantics has been described rigorously on a theoretical level.
 However, to the best of our knowledge, the framework has never been analysed in practice.
-In this section, we present the first implementation of the PAC-Semantics framework.
-We will use it to empirically study the differences between an implicit and explicit approach on the following research questions: \begin{compactenum} \item Which approach is faster in practice? \item How accurate are their objective value estimates? \item How resistant to noise are they? \item How resistant to random outliers are they? \end{compactenum}
+In this section, we present the first implementation of the PAC-Semantics framework.\footnote{The code can be found at\\ \texttt{\url{https://github.com/APRader/pac-smt-arithmetic}}} We will use it to empirically study the differences between an implicit and explicit approach for LP problems.
+LP is an optimisation technique for a linear objective function.
+The problem consists of an optimisation function $f(\vec{x})$, where $\vec{x} \in \mathbb{R}^n$, and feasibility region expressed as the set of constraints $A \cdot \vec{x} \leq b$.
+We chose LPs as the domain, as they can be represented in QFLRA, and are thus polynomial-time.
+It also allows us to directly evaluate our framework using existing benchmarks.
+We will analyse the following four points: running time, accuracy of objective value estimates, noise and outlier resistance.

-\subsection{Implementation setup}
+\subsection{Implementation Setup}

 The implementation is written in Python and uses the Z3 Theorem Solver \cite{Z3} for SMT queries.
-It can be found on GitHub \footnote{\url{https://github.com/APRader/pac-smt-arithmetic}} and instructions on how to run it is included in the appendix.
 The explicit solver we compare it to is IncaLP(SMT), an algorithm that learns linear arithmetic SMT formulas from data \cite{IncaLP}.
 In this paper, we refer to IncaLP(SMT) simply as IncaLP.

-We use the following benchmark and standard SMT problems for our analysis: \textbf{simplexn}, \textbf{cuben}, \textbf{pollution} and \textbf{police} \cite{textbook_examples}.
-All these problems consist of a set of hard constraints, which define the feasible region or the boundaries of the shape (the feasible region in simplexn, for example, is an intersection of $\frac{1}{2}n(n-1)$ uniform triangular prisms), and a set of soft constraints in the form of a linear objective function, which can be either maximised or minimised.
-For pollution, the objective function represents the amount of pollution and has to be minimised.
+We use the following benchmark LP problems for our analysis: \textbf{simplexn}, \textbf{cuben}, \textbf{pollution} and \textbf{police} \cite{textbook_examples}.
+All these problems consist of a set of hard constraints, which define the feasible region or the boundaries of the shape and a set of soft constraints in the form of a linear objective function, which can be either maximised or minimised.
 The goal is to find the optimum objective value within the hard constraints.
+For example, the feasible region in \textit{simplexn} is an intersection of $\frac{1}{2}n(n-1)$ uniform triangular prisms and the objective function for \textit{pollution} represents the amount of pollution and has to be minimised.

 The implicit PAC approach and the explicit IncaLP approach differ in how they reach this goal: in the PAC model, we directly compute the optimal objective value from positive examples using OptimisePAC.
 In contrast, the IncaLP approach first creates an SMT model from positive and negative examples.
 Using standard MaxSMT techniques, we can then find the optimal objective value within the model.